Meena Kumari: Critical acclaim (1962)

 Sahib Bibi Aur Ghulam, a film produced by Guru Dutt and directed by Abrar Alvi featured Kumari in the role of Chhoti Bahu.
 It is based on the Bengali novel "Saheb Bibi Golam" by Bimal Mitra.
 The film stars Kumari, Guru Dutt, Rehman and Waheeda Rehman.
 Its music is by Hemant Kumar and the lyrics are by Shakeel Badayuni.
 The film is also noted for its cinematography by V. K. Murthy and the songs "Na Jao Saiyaan Chhuda Ke Baiyan" and "Piya Aiso Jiya Mein", both sung by Geeta Dutt.

 For Sahib Bibi Aur Ghulam, to give the heavy appearance associated with excessive consumption of alcohol, she applied concentrated Eau de Cologne under her nose.
 The irritation helped her to achieve the visual appearance of an alcoholic.

-The film won four Filmfare Awards, including the Best Actress award.
-It was nominated for the Golden Bear at the 13th Berlin International Film Festival, where Kumari was selected as a delegate.
-Sahib Bibi Aur Ghulam was chosen as India's official entry to the Oscars.
+The film won four Filmfare Awards, including the Best Actress award and was nominated for the Golden Bear at the 13th Berlin International Film Festival, where Kumari was selected as a delegate.
+It was chosen as India's official entry to the Oscars.